On New Year’s Day 1994…

 He was drawn to acrylics as his medium and he experimented with color and form.
 He studied the work of master artists, in particular Gerhard Richter and Dan Namingha, to develop and perfect his technique.
 Within a year he was selling his work.

-Hilario’s work is exhibited in galleries in New Orleans, Scottsdale, Santa Fe, and Boulder Colorado; and represented by international art publishers based in Seattle and Vancouver.
+Hilario’s work is exhibited in galleries in New Orleans, Scottsdale, Denver and Boulder Colorado; and represented by international art publishers based in Seattle and Vancouver.

 - 2017 – Hilario was commissioned to create 17 wood sculptures as part of a $100 Million expansion and renovation of the Ak-Chin Casino in Maricopa, Arizona.